protocolbuffers/protocolbuffers.github.io/content/programming-guides/encoding.md

 ### Non-varint Numbers {#non-varints}

-Non-varint numeric types are simple -- `double` and `fixed64` have wire type `I64`, which tells the parser to expect a fixed eight-byte lump of data.
-We can specify a `double` record by writing `5: 25.4`, or a `fixed64` record with `6:
+Non-varint numeric types are simple. `double` and `fixed64` have wire type `I64`, which tells the parser to expect a fixed eight-byte lump of data.
-200i64`.
-In both cases, omitting an explicit wire type implies the `I64` wire type.
+`double` values are encoded in IEEE 754 double-precision format.
+We can specify a `double` record by writing `5: 25.4`, or a `fixed64` record with `6: 200i64`.

-Similarly `float` and `fixed32` have wire type `I32`, which tells it to expect four bytes instead.
-The syntax for these consists of adding an `i32` suffix.
-`25.4i32` will emit four bytes, as will `200i32`.
+Similarly `float` and `fixed32` have wire type `I32`, which tells it to expect four bytes instead. `float` values are encoded in IEEE 754 single-precision format.
+The syntax for these consists of adding an `i32` suffix. `25.4i32` will emit four bytes, as will `200i32`.
 Tag types are inferred as `I32`.

 ## Length-Delimited Records {#length-types}